[This is just one of many articles in the author’s Astronomy Digest.]

 As shown in the image at the head of the article, the six bladed iris of the Zeiss lens gives the brighter stars a 6 pointed diffraction pattern.
 That of Aldebaran has been ‘softened’ using a local application of the Gaussian Blur filter.
 There is a small open cluster, NGC 1467 over to the left of Aldebaran.
 I was really pleased how much nebulosity surrounding the Pleiades cluster had been capture in the Jpeg version.

 The Sony camera produces .arw files which can be accepted by Sequator.
 They can also be converted into .Tiff files in both Adobe Lightroom or Sony’s own raw converter.

 I first loaded the set of raw files into Sequator and removed the light pollution and then stretched the result exactly as for the Jpeg result.
 I was very disappointed with the result.
 The crops below show the region of the Pleaides Cluster compared to that of the Jpeg version.
-The nebulosity is not nearly as well delineated however more stars were visible within the image.
+The nebulosity is not nearly as well delineated in the raw image below.

 In another article in the digest, I have advocated (as have others) first converting the raw frames into Tiff files and then stacking these.
 Theoretically, the result should be no different, but it is often better.
 So I did this and aligned and stacked them in Sequator with the result shown below in comparison with the Jpeg result.
 Better, but still not as good.

 I have also aligned and stacked the frames in Deep Sky Stacker and there was no obvious difference.